 You can help prevent friction burns in the following ways.

 Chemical burns need evaluation and treatment.
 Keep the phone number for your local Poison Control Centre on or near your phone.
-To find a centre in your area, check your telephone book or visit www.capcc.ca to search for your provincial poison control centre.
+Visit infopoison.ca to find your provincial poison control centre.
 Have the product container with you when you call.

 Burns can result from contact with a solid, powdered, or liquid chemical.
 A chemical burn may be serious because of the action of the corrosive or irritating chemicals on the skin.
 A chemical burn on the skin is often deeper and larger than it may first appear.
 Chemical fumes and vapours can also irritate or damage the body, especially the skin, lungs, and eyes.
 A swallowed chemical may be poisonous or may cause burning in the throat and esophagus.